djotaku/adventofcode/2022/Day_21/README.md

 ### Part 2

 I *think* this should be doable without TOO much trouble.
 Just modify the dictionary value of root and humn and run things (maybe with a slightly different function.)
+More or less runs forever.

+Will need to come up with a different approach for part 2.
+Some folks did the equations backwards to solve for humn.
+There may be other ways to do it.

 ## What I Learned

 ### Generic